AhmedYousriSobhi/aCupOfTea/programming/versionControl/know-how.md

 > Issue: Referring the markdown guides to the be visible under `docs/source` directory, which will be solved by defining the abs path in the conf.py file.

+> Tip: Best-practice to create a temp branch to develop the solution, then merge it with the main.
+But note there will be some modifications in the deploy-docs.yml below which creates the Github action.

 ### Steps
 1. mkdir the docs directory, where it will be keeps using: `mkdir docs`
 2. Initiate the Sphinx quick start using: `sphinx-quickstart`